EXL/2048/2048-UIQ2/ReadMe.md

 ![2048-UIQ2 application running on Motorola A920 Photo](../image/2048-UIQ2-A920-Photo.jpg)

-2048-UIQ2 running on Sony Ericsson P800 (thanks to VodkaDealer for the photo):
+2048-UIQ2 running on Sony Ericsson P800 (thanks to javelin67 for the photo):

 ![2048-UIQ2 application running on Sony Ericsson P800 Photo](../image/2048-UIQ2-P800-Photo.jpg)